Ameen-Alam/PIAIC-HTML-CSS-Assignments/README.md

   5. Final Assignment of CSS - Portfolio[ JPG](Final_Assignment_of_CSS/Company-Portfolio.jpg) | [ PDF ](Final_Assignment_of_CSS/Company_Portfolio.pdf) | [ PSD ](Final_Assignment_of_CSS/Company_Portfolio.psd) | [ AI ](Final_Assignment_of_CSS/Company_Portfolio.ai)
   - [README.md](Final_Assignment_of_CSS/README.md)

+All the assignments you complete in the class or in the video lecture...
+Upload your all assignments in a single Github repository.
+Attached GitHub link in the google form.

+For Online: Make your assignments as your lectures are being uploaded.
+Your deadline has not been decided yet Google form link for online: https://forms.gle/23cah9u7Wd8geq4J7

+For Onsite: Deadline is 30th December 2019 Google form link for onsite: https://forms.gle/jxQWpVw6MQpzh7jD8